-- Assessment of the amounts due to a contractor with an activity schedule is easier and involves many less man-hours than with a BofO. - As payment is linked to completion of an activity or group of activities, the cash-flow requirements for both parties are more visible. - Contractors are not paid for changes in the quantity of permanent work, unless an instruction changing the original specification is issued, thus transferring the risk to the contractor. - The assessment of the effect of a compensation event is easier with activity schedules than with BofOs.
+- As payment is linked to completion of an activity or group of activities, the cash flow requirements for both parties are more visible. - Contractors are not paid for changes in the quantity of permanent work, unless an instruction changing the original specification is issued, thus transferring the risk to the contractor. - The assessment of the effect of a compensation event is easier with activity schedules than with bills of quantities.

-Potential disadvantages
+Potential disadvantages:

-- Contractors have to plan the job before they prepare their activity schedule because they start from a blank sheet, rather than being given a detailed BofQ.
-Contractors are forced to prepare a more thorough tender; this, however, is a time-consuming task which increases the man-hours needed to prepare a tender and is ultimately charged to the employer.
-Employers may thus wish to put potential work out to fewer tenderers; - While the assessment is easier and fairer, because any change in resources or methods associated with an activity can be compared with those in the accepted programme before the compensation event occurred, it is a more rigorous process than using bill rates and therefore takes longer.
+- Contractors have to plan the job before they prepare their activity schedule.
+Because they start from a blank sheet, rather than being given a detailed bill of quantities, contractors are forced to prepare a more thorough tender; this, however, is time-consuming, increasing the man-hours needed to prepare a tender and is ultimately charged to the employer.
+Employers may thus wish to put potential work out to fewer tenderers. - While the assessment is easier and fairer, because any change in resources or methods associated with an activity can be compared with those in the accepted programme before the compensation event occurred, it is a more rigorous process than using bill rates and therefore takes longer.
 For this reason, both parties may be happy to use the bill rate for the assessment of a simple compensation event.
-However, this approach ignores the delay and disruption costs associated with any change which research has shown costs, on average, approximately twice the direct costs.
+However, this approach ignores the delay and disruption costs associated with any change, which research has shown cost on average approximately twice the direct costs.

-Broome found that because of the practical advantages there had been a definite shift particularly by experienced users of the NEC Contract away from Option B: (BofQ) to Option A: (activity schedule).
+Broome found that because of the practical advantages there had been a definite shift particularly by experienced users of the NEC Contract away from Option B: (bill of quantities) to Option A: (activity schedule).
 However, where a contractor's costs are much more quantity related (e.g. in some building work) and/or variations in quantity are expected (e.g. in refurbishment projects), a method-related BofQ approach should be more appropriate.

 Klein (1995) agreed that the activity schedule found within the NEC provided a better approach for fair payment.
 He considered that the NEC schedules include items of work in smaller packages than the amounts normally comprised within milestone payments, so there should be fewer arguments over whether the activity has been completed.
-But delays caused by the particular or specialist remains a problem.

-12.8 Cost-based, cost-reimbursement contracts
+12.9 Cost-based - cost reimbursable contracts

-Cost-reimbursement contracts, particularly when incentives are incorporated, have many advantages both for client and contractor.
-These include flexibility to change, fair apportionment of risk, potential saving in time and cost of tendering, open-book accounting, and a reduction in resources expended on claims (Perry and Thompson, 1982).
-Under cost-reimbursement contracts the contractor is paid a fee for overheads and profit based on the actual cost of construction.
-These types of contracts can provide a valid alternative to the traditional approach in certain circumstances as follows:
+Cost reimbursable contracts, particularly when incentives are incorporated, have many advantages both for client and contractor.
+These include flexibility to change, fair apportionment of risk, potential saving in time and cost of tendering, open book accounting and a reduction in resources expended on claims (Perry and Thompson, 1982).
+Under cost reimbursement contracts the contractor is paid a fee for overheads and profit based on the actual cost of construction.
+These types of contracts can provide a valid alternative to the traditional approach in certain circumstances: